KPI Tree

 • Each dimension metric gets its own ownership and tracking

 dbt defines the metrics.
-KPI Tree closes the loop from insight to action.
+KPI Tree closes the loop from movement to verified impact.

 • dbt project remains the sole source of truth for calculations